 Statistical analysis: The results are presented as mean ± SEM for each group.
 The differences among groups were analyzed using one-way analysis of variance (ANOVA) followed by Duncan’s multiple range Post hoc test for pairwise comparisons.
 For sperm abnormalities, the data was analyzed using 2 test.
 All statistical comparisons and tests were performed using SPSS (SPSS Inc., Chicago, IL., USA) for Windows.

 Effect of Nicotine on Semen Characteristics

-Epididymal sperm count: The mean sperm counts per epididymal volume of rats administered with 0.5 mg/kg and 1.0 mg/kg body weight significantly decreased (P<0.05) when compared with the controls.
-This decrease was dose-dependent.
-There was also a decrease in the mean epididymal sperm counts of the recovery groups for 0.5 mg/kg and 1.0 mg/kg B.W. as shown in Table 1.
+Epididymal sperm count: The mean sperm counts per epididymal volume of rats administered with 0.5 mg/kg and 1.0 mg/kg body weight significantly decreased (P<0.05 ) when compared with the controls. this decrease was dose-dependent. there was also a decrease in the mean epididymal sperm counts of the recovery groups for 0.5 mg g and 1.0 mg g b.w. as shown in table 1.

 Viability (live/dead ratio): An insignificant decrease (P>0.05) was recorded for the mean percentage of live sperms in rats treated with both 0.5 mg/kg and 1.0 mg/kg body weight treated groups when compared with the controls.
 However, the same trend was recorded for the recovery groups of both treatment regimens when compared with the control group as shown in Table 1.